-Hockey is the ubiquitous Canadian, with nearly every Canadian having played some form of it.
-Since it was invented here, to make are long frigid winters tolerable, it’s spread around the world.
+Hockey is the ubiquitous Canadian activity, with nearly every Canadian having played some form of it.
+Since it was invented here, to make our long frigid winters tolerable, it’s spread around the world.
 Hockey is an extraordinarily manly sport, combining brute force and finesse.
 One article couldn’t possibly teach you enough to play on the level of Gordie Howe, ‘Rocket’ Richard, or the Great One himself, but it should be enough for you to join a pickup game or start looking for a rec league.

 Ice hockey is played on an ice surface, either an intentional rink or a similar size area of natural ice.
 Intentional rinks can range from a simple backyard rink to a state of the art arena.
 A typical hockey rink is a rounded rectangle, about twice as long as it is wide, although the precise dimensions can vary.

 Floor hockey is typically played in a gymnasium, using the entire room with only spectator areas being out of play.

 Street hockey is played on driveways or public roads, with the width of the road defining the size of the play area.
 For safety reasons, the “car rule” is almost universally used.
 Any time a player or spectator notices traffic approaching the game they’re expected to yell “car” and the players and equipment move to the side of the road until the traffic clears.
 It’s also generally accepted driving etiquette in Canada to never drive through a street hockey game but rather wait patiently for them to clear out, for the same reason.

 All hockey venues include a relatively small goal net near each end, that’s only open on the side facing towards the opposite end.
 Intentional rinks will often have boards around the perimeter to create a barrier to help contain both players and the puck or ball.
 The best rinks have markings painted on the ice.
 The purpose of these markings is to allow greater objectivity in applying the rules, but for casual play it’s adequate to estimate where they would be.